toa-io/toa/libraries/comq/readme.md

 > calling `producer`.

 > `replyTo` queue is not asserted, therefore a Request message with `replyTo` referring to a
-> non-existent queue will cause an AMQP channel error.
+> non-existent queue will cause an exception.

 ### Example